 For the shareholder, the acquisition of shares means the purchase of a right or interest in a corporation.
 The right or interest varies depending on the type of share acquired.

-A director of a company is a natural person who:
+A director of a corporation is a natural person who:

-- is 18 years of age or older,
+- has at least 18 years of age,

 Except in rare instances provided by law, a Board of Directors that is composed of:

 - 4 or more directors, must be composed of at least 25% Canadian residents,

 - less than 4 directors, must be composed of at least 1 Canadian resident, and

 - a sole director who is a Canadian resident.

 Directors have a duty of care, competence and loyalty in favour of the corporation they administer.
 Thus, every director must act with honesty, in good faith and in the best interests of the corporation.
 In the performance of their duties, directors have the power to delegate part of their tasks while maintaining a duty of supervision over the delegated tasks.
 Directors are not liable for the obligations incurred by the corporation.
 However, they may retain a personal liability that is dual under the CBCA and common law or the Quebec civil Code.

 An officer is a natural person who is responsible for the day-to-day management of the company.
 An officer has to:

 - perform his or her duties,